georgercarder/walk_thru_phase0/README.md

 In the former paradigm ("Eth 1.0") we treated the "Eth1" nodes and their associated blockchain as first-class members of the system.
 They reach consensus on the global state of the system and provide its data to clients.
 As stated above, the "Eth 1.0" mainnet uses PoW as its consensus mechanism.
 But the design goals of Eth2.0 will relegate the "Eth1" nodes and their associated blockchain to a "shard" within a greater system, where the consensus will be reached by Proof of Stake.

-For this Phase 0 step in the Eth2.0 upgrade, the "Eth1" nodes and their associated chain still provide an elevated service to the network by recording the smart contract transactions associated with the staking of validator nodes.
+For this transitional Phase 0 step in the Eth2.0 upgrade, the "Eth1" nodes and their associated chain still provide an elevated service to the network by recording the smart contract transactions associated with the staking of validator nodes.
 Details of this staking will be in the "Validator node" section below.

 We setup this Eth1 node: